compose-spec/compose-spec/deploy.md

 ## Definitions

-The Compose specification is extended to support an OPTIONAL `deploy` subsection on services.
+The Compose specification is extended to support an optional `deploy` subsection on services.
 This section defines runtime requirements for a service.

 ### endpoint_mode